-We are now in our fourth year working with Finca El Edén and are proud of what we have accomplished so far.
-Our strong relationship with Francisco helped us work through particularly challenging times this year.
-A long dry season coupled with a resurgence of activity among illegal paramilitary groups had a negative effect on this harvest’s production yield as well as a direct impact on the farmers and their families.
+We are now in our fifth year working with Finca El Edén and are proud of what we have accomplished so far.
+Our strong relationship with Francisco helped us work through particularly challenging times for the last two years.
+A resurgence of activity among illegal paramilitary groups had a direct impact on the farmers and their families.
 With multiple displacements during the harvest, Francisco and his wife, Amparo, were forced to leave cherries in the fields, pack their belongings, and move the family to the nearest town in search of safety.

 Francisco continues to look towards the future and it does not surprise us that he remains so dedicated in the face of adversity.
 He has lived through many years of armed conflict and fell victim to a landmine himself in 2009.
 Lucky to escape with his life, he lost one eye as well as his sense of taste and smell.
 However, his dedication to his coffee never faltered.
 He grew up working with coffee alongside his father at El Edén and chose to continue the legacy after his father passed away.